gwendall/way.js/README.md

 ```

 **way.dom(element).setDefault(force)**
 Sets the default value of an element.
 By default, only the DOM element gets its value set to the default value.
-Its binded value in the datastore in unchanged.
+Its bound value in the datastore in unchanged.
 Pass a [force] parameter if you need to force setting in-memory value of this data to the element's default value.
 ```javascript
 way.dom("#someForm").setDefault()
 ```

 **way.setDefaults(force)**
-Sets all the default values of binded DOM elements.
+Sets all the default values of bound DOM elements.
 ```javascript
 way.setDefaults()
 ```